IdentityPython/pysaml2/doc/howto/sp.rst

 The information is structured as a dictionary with keys like *login*, and *repoze.who.userid*.

-The SP follows this pattern and places the information gathered from the Identity Provider that handled the authentication and possible extra information received from attribute authorities in the above mentioned dictionary under the key *user*.
+This SP follows this pattern and places the information gathered from the Identity Provider that handled the authentication and possible extra information received from attribute authorities in the above mentioned dictionary under the key *user*.